Osgood-Schlatter diseaseOsteochondrosis; Knee pain - Osgood-Schlatter

-Your doctor can tell if you have this condition by performing a physical exam.
+Your health care provider can tell if you have this condition by doing a physical exam.

-A bone x-ray may be normal, or it may show swelling or damage to the tibial tubercle -- a bony bump below the knee.
-X-rays are rarely used unless the doctor wants to rule out other causes of the pain.
+A bone x-ray may be normal, or it may show swelling or damage to the tibial tubercle.
+This is a bony bump below the knee.
+X-rays are rarely used unless the provider wants to rule out other causes of the pain.

-Osgood-Schlatter disease will almost always goes away on its own once the child stops growing.
+Osgood-Schlatter disease will almost always go away on its own once the child stops growing.

-- Rest and decreasing activity when your child has symptoms
+- Resting the knee and decreasing activity when symptoms develop

-- Putting ice over the painful area two to four times a day, and after activities
+- Putting ice over the painful area 2 to 4 times a day, and after activities

 In many cases, the condition will get better using these methods.

-Adolescents should be allowed to play sports if the activity does not cause too much discomfort.
-However, symptoms will improve faster if activity is kept to a minimum.
+Adolescents may play sports if the activity does not cause too much pain.
+However, symptoms will get better faster when activity is limited.
 Sometimes, a child will need to take a break from most or all sports for 2 or more months.

-In the rare case where symptoms do not go away, a cast or brace may be used to support the leg until it heals.
-This typically takes 6 - 8 weeks.
+Rarely, a cast or brace may be used to support the leg until it heals if symptoms do not go away.
+This most often takes 6 to 8 weeks.
 Crutches may be used for walking to keep weight off the painful leg.

 When to Contact a Medical Professional

-Call your health care provider if your child has knee or leg pain, or if pain does not get better with treatment.
+Call your provider if your child has knee or leg pain, or if pain does not get better with treatment.

-The small injuries that may cause this disorder are usually unnoticed, so prevention may not be possible.
+The small injuries that may cause this disorder often go unnoticed, so prevention may not be possible.
 Regular stretching, both before and after exercise and athletics, can help prevent injury.